Pros and Cons of Dental Crowns: Are Dental Crowns Necessary?

 What are dental crowns?

+At Dental Designs, we do things a bit differently.
 We offer same day or next day crowns where there is no need for a temporary crown.
 The final crown is made at our in house dental laboratory where we can ensure quality control and a more efficient turnover, resulting in more convenience to our patients to complete the treatment.

-What are the advantages of dental crowns?
+What are the advantages of dental crowns at Dental Designs Clinic?

 The main advantages of dental crowns include: